This product is successfully added to your cart

 Pieter Van den Keere (Petrus Kaerius) (1571-c.1650)

 Pieter van den Keere was born in Ghent in 1571 as the son of the type-founder, Hendrik van den Keere.
-In 1584 he moved with his family for religious reasons to London.
+In 1584, he moved with his family to London for religious reasons.
 There, Van den Keere received training as an engraver from Jodocus Hondius, his brother-in-law.
-Not only the companionship with Jodocus Hondius but also the acquaintanceship with Pieter van den Berghe (Petrus Montanus) author of the text of the Germania Inferior originates from the years of refuge in London.
+Not only the companionship with Jodocus Hondius but also the acquaintanceship with Pieter van den Berghe (Petrus Montanus), author of the text of the Germania Inferior, originates from the years of refuge in London.

-In 1610 he set up a workshop in the Kalverstraat that he called ‘In den onseeckeren tijd’ (In the uncertain time).
-In this period, he made numerous copperplates, including for maps for his atlas of the Netherlands and the Atlas Minor published by Jodocus Hondius.
+In 1610, he set up a workshop in the Kalverstraat that he called ‘In den onseeckeren tijd’ (In the uncertain time).
+During this period, he made numerous copperplates, including maps for his Atlas of the Netherlands and the Atlas Minor published by Jodocus Hondius.

-The fame of Kaerius is not only based on his atlas of the Netherlands.
+Kaerius's fame is not only based on his atlas of the Netherlands.
 He is even better known as an engraver of many loose-leaf maps and as a collaborator of book publishers.
-His maps are found, i.a., in the Caert thresoor (Barent Langenes, 1598), Licht der Zeevaert (Blaeu, 1608), Atlas Minor (Hondius, 1628), and Caertboeck vande Midellandsche Zee (Barents, 1595).
+His maps are found, i.e., in the Caert thresoor (Barent Langenes, 1598), Licht der Zeevaert (Blaeu, 1608), Atlas Minor (Hondius, 1628), and Caertboeck vande Midellandsche Zee (Barents, 1595).

 back